RedDotRocket/AgentUp/docs/getting-started/core-concepts.md

 Let's revisit the core concepts of AgentUp to understand how it works and what makes it unique.

-## What is AgentUp?

-AgentUp is a framework for quickly building AI agents that communicate using the Agent-to-Agent (A2A) protocol.
-It uses a **plugin-based architecture** and **config-driven** architecture where agents are lightweight configuration projects, extended with plugins to provide capabilities.

 ## Key Architecture Principles

 ### 1. Plugin-Based Architecture